Capital One Data Breach and Incident Response

 This is Capital One's Golden Hour - The period where there is panic and chaos and what you do here can make or break your organisation.

 The pressure is unbearable.
 The hunt for answers is relentless.
 The demand for FACTS is critical.
 For outsiders, it's easy to opine and as they say, hindsight is 20/20.
 The fact is we are not in Capital One now.
 Let's ask ourselves if we are prepared?
-What would we do when hit with a breach of this magnitude?
+What would we do if/when we are hit by a breach of this magnitude?

 (Our GCHQ-Certified Cyber Incident Planning & Response Workshop covers this topic in detail - Click here for more information)